helena-intel/openvino/docs/install_guides/installing-openvino-windows.md

 - <a href="#hddl-myriad">Steps for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs</a>
 - <a href="#Update-Path">Add CMake* or Python* to your Windows* environment variables</a><br>

-Or proceed to the <a href="#get-started">Get Started</a> to get started with running code samples and demo applications.
+Or proceed to the <a href="#get-started">Get Started</a> guide to get started with running code samples and demo applications.

 ## <a name="optional-steps"></a>Optional Steps